yocontra/nodecast/README.md

 var devices = nodecast.find();

 devices.on('device', function(device) {
-	// device contains the device config and the ip address });
+	// device is the virtual representation of your chromecast

+});
 ```

 ## Examples

 You can view more examples in the [example folder.](https://github.com/wearefractal/nodecast/tree/master/examples)

+## Testing

+To run the tests you either need a chromecast somewhere on your WiFi or you need to run the emulator.

 ## LICENSE